-For the United States, the U.S. Department of Agriculture's (USDA) Animal & Plant Health Inspection Service (APHIS) issues sanitary and phytosanitary certificates for live animals and plants, while the Food Safety & Inspection Service (FSIS), issues health certificates for meat products.
+For the United States, the USDA Animal & Plant Health Inspection Service (APHIS) issues sanitary and phytosanitary certificates for live animals and plants, while the Food Safety & Inspection Service (FSIS), issues health certificates for meat products.
 More details on certification requirements are found in the annual FAIRS Export Certificate Report in the FAS GAIN system.

-B. Event 32 Test on U.S. Corn Shipments
+D. Event 32 Test on U.S. Corn Shipments